vhaghani26/python_focus_group/Session_07/session7.md

 7. Finds the product of `var5` and `var3`.
 8. Raises `var3` to the power of `var1`.
 9. Assign `var7 = 9` and take the square root of it.
-10. Suppose you have a circle with a radius of 10.
+10. Suppose you have a circle with a radius of 10 cm.
 What is the circumference of the circle?
 (Hint: Circumference = 2 * pi * radius)
 11. An employee documents their time driving to and from work since they get compensated for it.
 In the past week, they spent the following amount of time driving: 33, 37, 35, 31, 29, and 39 minutes.
 How many total hours is this?

 ### Solution